-Payables for other long-term employee benefits (e.g. jubilee benefits), which are also shown in this position, are valued according to IAS 19 principles (expected discounted cash flows, also considering turn-over assumptions), resulting in a valuation difference of 36 TCHF compared to statutory accounts.
+Payables for other long-term employee benefits (e.g. jubilee benefits), which are also shown in this position, are valued according to IAS 19 principles (expected discounted cash flows, also considering turn-over assumptions), resulting in a valuation difference of TCHF 31 at YE2018 (YE2017: TCHF 36) compared to statutory accounts.
 For economic assumptions applied, please refer to the explanation given above for the position Pension Benefit Obligations (R0760).
-As already stated, IAS 19 principle were applied for the first time in the 2017 annual reporting.
-In the previous reporting period, long-term employee benefits were valued in line with statutory account, i.e. not recognized on the balance sheet, and therefore no valuation difference occurred.